Ilseong of Silla: Reign

 He created bureaucratic offices and built a central administrative building.
 He ordered the cultivation of new agricultural fields.

 He is primarily remembered for his 144 edict banning the use of jewelry and other luxury goods by the populace.

 During his reign there were several invasions by the northern Malgal tribes.
-In 146, he suppressed a rebellion by a tributary state in present-day Gyeongsan, Gyeongsangbuk-do.
+In 146, he suppressed a rebellion by a tributary state in present-day Gyeongsan, North Gyeongsang Province.

-The tomb of King Ilseong is located in Tap-dong, central Gyeongju City.
+The tomb of King Ilseong is located in Tap-dong, central Gyeongju.